graphcommerce-org/graphcommerce/docs/framework/plugins-react.md

 The Webpack plugin statically analyses the plugin files to find any valid configuration.
 This is then used to create the interceptors.

-### Possible use cases

-In the examples above we've extended the product list items, but it should also work for other things such as:

-- Google Tag Manager
-- Google Analytics
-- Google Recaptcha
-- Compare functionality
-- Wishlist functionality
-- etc.

 ### Conditionally include a plugin